All product features are designed with tolerances which are set to

 Regardless of how the thread was manufactured, the best way to

-locate the thread center is to locate the internal thread pitch
+locate the thread centerline is to locate the internal thread pitch

-diameter cylinder center.
+diameter cylinder centerline.
 This is done with the help of a Threaded

-Hole Location Gage.
-The Threaded Hole locator Gage is screwed into
+Hole Centerline Location Gage.
+The Threaded Hole Centerline Location Gage is screwed into

 the threaded hole and then the hole center is located with a CMM,